Determining the dominant partial wave contributions from angular distributions of single- and double-polarization observables in pseudoscalar meson photoproduction: Conclusions and Outlook

 \textbf{Acknowledgments}

-This work was supported by the Deutsche Forschungsgemeinschaft (SFB/TR16 and SFB 1044) and the European Community-Research Infrastructure Activity (FP7).
-The authors would like to thank Lothar Tiator, Eberhard Klempt, Andrei Sarantsev, Victor Nikonov, Alexei V. Anisovich and Ulrike Thoma for fruitful discussions.
+This work was supported by the Deutsche Forschungsgemeinschaft (SFB/TR16) and the European Community-Research Infrastructure Activity (FP7). \\ The authors would like to thank Eberhard Klempt, Andrey Sarantsev, Victor Nikonov, Alexei V. Anisovich and Ulrike Thoma for fruitful discussions.